qantuum/chez_pupuce/README.md

 challenge deadline : 03-Aug-2018
 progression rate : +/- 4hrs/working day

+--calendar--
+*25-Jul-2018::Creating Employe, Fournisseur and Client databases, creating CRUD interface, Personnes, Clients, Employes, Fournisseurs Class
+*26-Jul-2018::First features in Clients class, some changes to be made
+*27-Jul-2018::First big bug, adding Produit, Fournisseur, FournisseurProduit, Commande databases
+*30-Jul-2018::Last fixes to Clients with changing a bit method expressions and arguments
+*31-Jul-2018::Starting all Employes methods, heavy copy/pasting session then changing all the necessary fields
+*01-Aug-2018::Continued Employe methods.
+A second bug is fixed, the bug was happening because of wrong table call.
+FrontEnd, form to connect an Employe by his n° secu (not hashed).
+Hopefully adding boards to manage Fournisseurs and Produits

 class diagram is provided by the coach

 please add database in localhost